 12 - 15 years

 Pointers are easy-care dogs.
 Brush your Pointer's coat once a week to remove dirt and keep it glossy.
-A bath every month, or when they get dirty, will keep them clean and pleasant smelling.
-Wash your Pointer's ears weekly with a gentle, dog-friendly cleanser to prevent dirt build up that can cause infections.
-Brush your Pointer's teeth several days a week, and trim their nails every month or so to prevent painful cracking.
+A bath every month, or when she gets dirty, will keep her clean and pleasant smelling.
+Wash your Pointer's ears weekly with a gentle, dog-friendly cleanser to prevent dirt buildup that can cause infections.
+Brush your Pointer's teeth several days a week, and trim her nails every month or so to prevent painful cracking.

 Common Health Issues